 *See our trail signs #4 and #6 for more insight into how residents held their faith.

 Who came here, to Questa?

 While predominantly Hispanic, a sampling of names of some of Questa’s historic families illustrates the multi-national origins of the settlers.
-These included French, German, Spanish, as well as possibly Conversos/crypto-Jews (more info HERE).
+These included French, German, Spanish, as well as those descended from Conversos/crypto-Jews who had fled the Inquisition in Europe.
+(Read more of their fascinating history HERE).
 Some of the earliest family names in Questa were: Rael, Cisneros, Ortiz, Armenta, LaForet, Kronig, Cruz, Beubien, Vigil, Trujillo, and Gallegos, to name a few.
 Local oral history tells us of many Native family members as well.
-Let us know what you’ve heard about your family’s roots in Questa by contacting our team, and/or taking part in our related Oral History project at the Questa Stories website, HERE.
+Let us know what you’ve heard about your family’s roots in Questa by taking part in our related Oral History project at the Questa Stories website, HERE.